gdmoney/reading/drive.md

 - human beings have an universal, innate drive to be **autonomous**, **self-determined**, and **connected** to one another
 - **Motivation 3.0** - assumes that humans also have a third drive - to learn, to create, and to better the world
 - **Type I** behavior is fueled more by intrinsic desires than extrinsic ones and cares more about the inherent satisfaction of the activity itself
-- it's main motivators are freedom, challenge, and purpose of the undertaking itself
+- its main motivators are freedom, challenge, and purpose of the undertaking itself
 - it is self-directed and is devoted to becoming better and better at something that matters